Checkbox

 - not realise they've missed a question

-- submit the wrong answer
+- submit the wrong answer.

-Group checkboxes together in a <fieldset>
+- wraps the checkboxes in a

-that describes them.
-You can see an example at the top of this page.
 The legend is usually a question, like "How would you like to be contacted?".

 If you're asking one question on the page

-as the page heading.
+If you're asking just one question per page as recommended, you can set the contents of the <legend> as the page heading.
 This is good practice as it means that users of screen readers will only hear the contents once.

 Read more on the GOV.UK Design System about why and how to set legends as headings.